nemarvin/nemarvin.github.io/digitalproject.md

 ---

-## This Unalterable Friendship: New England Merchants in the French Indian Ocean Islands
+## "This Unalterable Friendship": New England Merchants in the French Indian Ocean Islands

 From 1786 to 1810, the most important point of origin for ships calling at Port Louis, on what was then the French colony of Isle de France (Mauritius), was Boston, with 86 vessels registered.
 Ships also came from other American ports, including Salem, Newburyport, and Gloucester (Massachusetts); Philadelphia; New York; Baltimore; Providence; New Haven; Nantucket; Portsmouth (N.H.); and Pepperrellborough (today's Saco, Maine).